Sunday, 14 July 2024

 The time my travel plans went wrong

 A few years ago I took the Ghan Train trip from Darwin to Adelaide, Australia, and loved every moment of it so I made it my mission to take the Indian Pacific train from Perth to Sydney.
 I would then have travelled from the top to the bottom and from the West coast to the East coast of Australia.
-It's pretty satisfying to carry out a plan.
+I always enjoy making a plan and then carrying it out.

 This was the plan but in reverse ( Photo Indian Pacific Publicity)